fudgebucket27/PoseidonSharp/README.md

 This is probably not production ready...so use at your own risk!

 The included PoseidonConsole project contains some demo code on how to use the library.
+PoseidonTests contains the unit tests for MSTest.

 ## Important